EliseevNP/githelp/README.md

 githelp <command>

 Commands:
-  githelp clone  Clone all repositories available to you by access token into output directory
+  githelp checkout <branch>  Switch branches in all repositories located in the source directory githelp clone              Clone all repositories available to you by access token into output directory

 Options:
   --version   Show version number  [boolean]